-Waterfall basically is a sequential model where software development is segregated into a sequence of pre-defined phases – including feasibility, planning, design, build, test, production, and support.
-On the other hand, Agile development methodology follows a linear sequential approach while providing flexibility for changing project requirements, as they occur.
+The Waterfall method is a sequential development process where the entire development lifecycle is set apart in pre-defined phases; for example – analysis, planning, design, build, test, production, and support.
+On the other hand, Agile development methodology follows a linear sequential path and can adapt to changing project requirements, as they occur.

-Here are the top 10 differences between Agile and Waterfall Methodology:
+Here are the top 10 differences between Agile and Waterfall methodologies:

-- Waterfall is a structured software development methodology, and often times can be quite rigid, whereas the Agile methodology is known for its flexibility
+- Waterfall is a structured methodology, and is generally quite rigid in nature, whereas the Agile methodology is known for its flexibility.

-- According to the Waterfall model, software development is to be completed as one single project, which is then divided into different phases, with each phase appearing only once during the SDLC.
-However, the Agile methodology can be considered as a collection of many different projects, which are nothing but the iterations of the different phases focusing on improving the overall software quality with feedbacks from users or the QA team
+- The Waterfall model approaches software development as one single project divided into different phases, and during the SDLC, each phase appears only once.
+However, the Agile methodology allows us to view it as an assortment of different smaller projects, which are nothing but the instances of the different phases focusing on the overall development and software quality evolving with feedback from the users or the QA team.

-- If you want to use the Waterfall model for software development, then you have to be clear with all the development requirements beforehand as there is no scope of changing the requirements once the project development starts.
-The Agile methodology, on the other hand, is quite flexible, and allows for changes to be made in the project development requirements even after the initial planning has been completed
+- If you want to use the Waterfall model for software development, then you have to confirm all the development requirements before the start as changing the requirements is not an option once the project development starts.
+The Agile methodology, on the other hand, is quite flexible, and allows for changes to be made in the project development requirements irrespective of the set plans.

-- All the project development phases such as designing, development, testing, etc. are completed once in the Waterfall model while as part of the Agile methodology, they follow an iterative development approach.
-As a result, planning, development, prototyping and other software development phases can appear more than once during the entire SDLC
+- All the project development phases such as designing, development, testing, etc., are completed once in the Waterfall model while as part of the Agile methodology, they follow an iterative development approach.
+Consequentially, phases like planning, development, prototyping, etc., have the flexibility to appear multiple times during the entire SDLC.

-- One of the major differences between Agile and Waterfall development methodology is their individual approach towards quality and testing.
-In the Waterfall model, the “Testing” phase comes after the “Build” phase, but, in the Agile methodology, testing is typically performed concurrently with programming or at least in the same iteration as programming
+- One of the major differences between Agile and Waterfall development methodologies is their unique approaches towards quality and testing.
+In the Waterfall model, the “testing” phase comes after the “build” phase, but in the Agile methodology, testing is typically performed along with programming or at least in the same iteration as programming.

-- The Waterfall model can be regarded as a stringently sequential process, however, the Agile methodology is a highly collaborative software development process, thereby leading to better team input and faster problem solving
+- The Waterfall model can be viewed as a rigid and sequential process; however, the Agile methodology is an acutely collaborative process leading to effective teamwork and quicker problem solving.

-- The Waterfall model is best suited for projects which have clearly defined requirements and in which change is not expected at all, while Agile development supports a process in which the requirements are expected to change and evolve.
-Thus, if you are planning to develop a software that would require frequent overhauls and has to keep up with the technology landscape and customer requirements, Agile is the best approach to follow
+- The Waterfall model is highly recommended for projects which have well-defined requirements and in which change is not expected at all, while Agile development supports a process in which the requirements are expected to change and evolve.
+Thus, if your software development process warrants frequent overhauls incorporating changes in the technology landscape and user requirements, Agile is the best approach to follow.

-- The Waterfall model exhibits a project mindset and lays its focus strictly on the completion of project development, while Agile introduces a product mindset that focuses on ensuring that the developed product satisfies its end customers, and changes itself as the requisites of customers change
+- The Waterfall model demonstrates a project mindset and focuses on the completion of project development, while Agile brings in a product mindset that focuses on the product behavior of satisfying its end users and changing itself as the requisites of users change.

 Interested to know more?